ramp-eu/STAR/README.md

 ### Background
-The ROSE-AP that we developed was about getting job requests from ERP to a STAR robotic cell to execeute.
+The need for this ROSE-AP came from the need to get jobs sent from ERP to a STAR robotic cells database.
+An operator could then choose which job to run on which STAR robotic cell.

 ### Solution
 The coming from the ERP would be in a CSV format.
 Using a CSV reader the data from the file would be published